AppGharage/Epay-Support/docs/developers/README.md

 You may also choose to use an iframe to load the payment page when a user clicks on the pay button.
 :::

-## Recieving a webhook Notification
+## Receiving a webhook Notification
 Creating a webhook endpoint on your server is not different from creating any page on your website.
 With PHP, you might create a new **.php** file on your server; with a framework like Laravel, you would add a new route with the desired URL.
 Webhook Data is sent as JSON in a post Request body.
 The full notification details are included and can be used directly after, parsing the JSON.

 ::: warning IMPORTANT